bitmark-inc/docs/pages/register-and-control-data/share-rights.md

   >The `swap` command initializes a share swap request; this request must be signed by the sender.
 Once the receiver signs to accept the request, the share swap transaction is created and submitted to the blockchain.
   >
   >**Global Options:**
-  >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark-CLI config file.
+  >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark CLI config file.
   >
   >**Command Options:**
   >* `receiver` - The receiver's identifier.
-It could be the receiver's Bitmark Account Number or an identity that is stored in the Bitmark-CLI config file.
+It could be the receiver's Bitmark Account Number or an identity that is stored in the Bitmark CLI config file.
   >
   >* `shareId1` - The id of the shares that the sender is swapping.
   >